20 Hockey Scholarships and Grants Most Families Don't Know About

 10. KidSport Canada

-- Amount: Up to $250 per child per year (varies by province — some chapters offer more, and matching programs exist; for example, GTHL matches KidSport's grant up to $600 total)
+- Amount: Up to $250 per child per year (varies by province; some chapters offer more, and matching programs exist.
+For example, GTHL matches KidSport's grant up to $600 total)

 - Eligibility: Children 18 and under.
 Financial need assessed against federal low-income guidelines plus approximately 30%.
 Proof of income required.